-Launch of The Followers at Slightly Foxed Books - one year ago
+Launch of The Followers at Slightly Foxed Books - 2 years ago

 On Monday night we celebrated the launch of The Followers at one of the most delightful independent bookshops in London: Slightly Foxed Books on Gloucester Road.
 If you haven’t already been, make sure you pay a visit – they have an … Continue reading →

-Places that inspired The Followers - one year ago
+Places that inspired The Followers - 2 years ago

 1. The moors I was taken to Dartmoor a lot as a little kid.
 Apparently we even used to camp there, which now sounds pretty horrifying.
 Although The Followers is actually set on the Yorkshire moors, I returned to Dartmoor twice more … Continue reading →

-How to start your own cult in 5 simple steps - one year ago
+How to start your own cult in 5 simple steps - 2 years ago

 Using the expertise I gained whilst researching The Followers, I’ve made this handy video guide to help all you aspiring cult leaders out there.
 If you’re wondering why the picture’s a little grainy, it’s because I recorded it in my … Continue reading →

-What do we mean by ‘cult’? - one year ago
+What do we mean by ‘cult’? - 3 years ago

 Is the word ‘cult’ is a bit dodgy?
 Whilst writing The Followers, I thought about this a lot.
 Certainly there are plenty of problems with ‘cult’ as a label.
 For starters, it’s often used too loosely, to refer to any group that is seen … Continue reading →